Afirestriker/Git-Guide/README.md

 # Hello World
 Hello World repository for Git tutorial
-This is an example repository for the Git tutorial on W3school.com
+This is an example repository for the Git tutorial

-This repository is is built step by step in the tutorial.

-This repository now includes steps for GitHub
+This repository includes steps for Git pull & push with GitHub

 > # Git commands and their use
  //global -> set the username and email for every repository on your computer